stejackson94/static-site/personal-site/infrastructure/README.md

 2. [The ability to import state to state files from this new HCL code](https://developer.hashicorp.com/terraform/cli/import/usage)

 This meant i didnt have to write the terraform from scratch, of course i needed to check that the subsequent terraform plans and what not looked OK and didnt change anything but saved me a bunch of time.

+I also took the time to set up the s3 backend following the AWS docs.

+Terraform authenticates to AWS via secrets inside my repository which i will pass as env variables to my GH action.